hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/215__Sujal_Upadhyay.md

 > > > brahman remains.
 > > >
 > >
-> > ​bond with the Brahman remains, what is the nature of that bond?
+> > bond with the Brahman remains, what is the nature of that bond?
 > > When everything else has gone away, what is there between Jeeva and
 > Brahma?
 > > Will Jeeva worship Brahma?
 In what way?
 Jeeva will bow? "bowing" is not